premkumarpanchatcharam/argocd-example-apps/README.md

 Naming convention for ArgoCD & Application deployment GKE Clusters

   a.
-ArgoCD GEK Cluster: <env>-argocd-cluster
+ArgoCD GEK Cluster: '<env>'-argocd-cluster

   b.
-Application Deployment GKE Cluster : <env>-app-cluster
+Application Deployment GKE Cluster : '<env>'-app-cluster

 A. Create Two GKE Cluster one for ArgoCD and another for Application deployment.